FlynnHillier/spotify-playlist-copy/readme.md

     - add a user <ins>with the email address of the account you intend to copy playlists to</ins> (name does not matter)
     - When the application is first ran, you will be prompted to authorize your app for your account, this is only done once.
     - If you wish to copy playlists to another account in the future this step must be repeated for said account.
+      - You may also need to delete the `.cache` file to re-prompt app authorization for the new account.
+This way the script will copy the playlists to the correct account.

 ### Config.json
 Fill out the config.json file in your project's directory.